Anomalous Hall effect in 2D Rashba ferromagnet

 Diagrams contributing to $\sigma_{xy}^\textrm{I}$ in the leading order are depicted in Fig.~\ref{fig:diag}.
 The ladder diagram in Fig.~\ref{fig:diag}a yields $\sigma_{xy}^\textrm{I}\propto(\ep_0 \tau)^{0}$ within the NCA.
 On the other hand it is well established that the ladder diagram (NCA) provides the leading Drude result for the longitudinal conductivity $\sigma_{xx}\propto (\ep_0 \tau)^{1}$, while diagrams with intersecting impurity lines are parametrically small $\propto(\ep_0 \tau)^{0}$.
-Only recently \cite{Ado15} it was realised that the reasoning validating the NCA for $\sigma_{xx}$ is inapplicable to AHE: the diagrams with crossing impurity lines in Fig.~\ref{fig:diag}b--d are of the same order $(\ep_0 \tau)^{0}$ as the ladder diagram in Fig.~\ref{fig:diag}a.
-This fact alone already suggests that the smallness (as compared to $\sigma_{xx}$) of all contributions to $\sigma_{xy}^\textrm{I}$ in Fig.~\ref{fig:diag} has a common physical origin.
+Only recently \cite{Ado15} it was realised that the reasoning validating the NCA for $\sigma_{xx}$ is inapplicable to AHE: the diagrams with crossing impurity lines in Fig.~\ref{fig:diag}b--d produce additional contributions to $\sigma_{xy}\propto(\ep_0 \tau)^{0}$ of the same order as the ladder diagram in Fig.~\ref{fig:diag}a.